-cor <- mbcb.correct(expressionSignal, negativeControl, nonparametric, RMA, MLE, MCMC, GMLE);
+cor <- mbcb.correct(expressionSignal, negativeControl, nonparametric, RMA, MLE, MCMC, GMLE); > mbcb.main 3 or, more simply,

-3 mbcb.main

 A simpler way to generate output files using similar techniques is to use the mbcb.main method.
 With it, we call it in the same way as above but also specify the format for the output files.
 Unlike the mbcb.correct function which returns the data as objects within R, in this method, the data is written out to files specified as follows: